Are you an adviser? Go to Unbiased Pro

 Most people choose to invest their pension in a blend of assets because spreading – or 'diversifying' – your investments is a good way of managing risk.

-SIPPs, in particular, are flexible plans that provide access to a wide range of assets and give you more control over how your money is managed.
-However, this option is best suited to those who have good financial knowledge and are comfortable making their own investment decisions.
+However, this option is best suited to those with good financial knowledge who are comfortable making their own investment decisions.

 How do I choose the right pension fund for me?

-Choosing a pension fund is a tricky decision, and generally isn't one to be made without first seeking independent financial advice.
 Your IFA will guide you on the best choice of funds to suit your particular stage of life and long term goals.

-That said, there are certain broad strategies that their advice may follow.
-As a rule it makes sense to spread your money across different assets, sectors or geographic regions – rather than putting all your eggs into one basket.
 Many basic managed funds do this for you, but if you want to take a more active role, start by looking in detail at how you spread your risk across a range of investments.

 You should also consider your 'investment style' and what you feel comfortable with, for example:

-Your aptitude to risk is low, so you'll want to invest in lower-risk assets.
+• Cautious: Your aptitude to risk is low, so you'll want to invest in lower-risk assets.

-You have a high tolerance to risk (meaning, you can afford to make losses - perhaps because you are many years away from retirement) and are happy to invest in higher-risk assets for potentially higher returns.
+• Aggressive: You have a high tolerance to risk (meaning, you can afford to make losses - perhaps because you are many years away from retirement) and are happy to invest in higher-risk assets for potentially higher returns.

-You'd like a balanced mix of higher and lower risk assets.
+• Balanced: You'd like a balanced mix of higher and lower risk assets.

 There are thousands of investment funds available to UK investors offering a wide range of options and levels of risk, including: